 These additional facilities include:

 Greenvale West Integrated Community Centre is located next to Keelonith Primary School.
-This will help local children
+This may help local children

 make a smooth transition from pre-school and reduce the number of drop-offs

 for some parents with kinder and school aged-children.